Call for applications

 - In addition, you may also include two more attachments that are relevant to your application.
 The file names should describe the content.
 The maximum file size for each attachment is 4 MB.

 Visual arts applicants should also include 1 to 5 images of their works in pdf format, including details about the name, technique, size and date of each work.
 Files containing videos or other moving images may not be sent as attachments.
 Instead, we recommend that artists include a link to their own websites on their applications.

 If you are applying for a grant for the making of a photographic art book, include a sample of the book in pdf format.
 Alternatively, you can send an example of the book by post to the Arts Promotion Centre Finland, P.O.
 Box 1001, 00530 HELSINKI.

 - If the application arrives after the application deadline.
 Applications must be received by the Arts Promotion Centre Finland by 4:00pm on the last day of the application period.

 - If the application is incomplete (if the required information has not been delivered to the Arts Promotion Centre Finland following a request for such information).

 - If the applicant has not submitted written clarification of previously awarded grants before the given deadline.

-This subsidy is subject to the Act (657/2012) and statute (727/2012) on Taiteen edistämiskeskus (only in Finnish); Discretionary Government Transfers (688/2001); Administrative Procedure Act (434/2003).
+Grant decisions are subject to the Act (657/2012) and statute (727/2012) on Taiteen edistämiskeskus (only in Finnish); Discretionary Government Transfers (688/2001); and the Administrative Procedure Act (434/2003).
 The Arts Promotion Centre Finland monitors the use of grants and is entitled if necessary to review the finances and activities of the recipient.
-Arts Promotion Centre Finland monitors the use of subsidies and is entitled if necessary to review the finances and activities of the recipient.

 Notification of decision